 5135.006 Contracting methods and contract type.

-(b)(i) The contracting officer cannot release the solicitation until the milestone decision authority approves the contract method and contract type.
+(b)(i) The Contracting officer cannot release the solicitation until the milestone decision authority approves the contract method and contract type.

 5135.014 Government property and title.

 (b) The Assistant Secretary of the Army (Acquisition, Logistics and Technology) makes the determination as set forth in FAR 35.014(b).
 See Appendix GG for further delegation.